Sheepybloke2-0/LED-Lux_team06/Notes/ArduinoXbeeNotes.md

 Found out that the NeoPixel doesn't have a dim command.
 The setBrightness command should only be used once on initialization to limit current, not change brightness. :(

+#####Web app dependencies
+We need pyserial, flask, xbee.
+All can be installed using `pip3 install` For the Pi, the python used by flask is Python3, so we need to convert everything to that.
+For example, we need to encode the strings send over serial, since Python3 uses unicode.
+EX: `ser.write('My string'.encode())`

+To run the web app, first export the python app `export FLASK_APP=app.py` then run the flask commands
+`flask run`
+This will launch the server.

+#1-21-18
+One issue with the old system was that only one of the ZigBees were getting the signal and so it was the only one changing.
+To fix this, we decided to add to the python programmer a function that launched a second non-blocking thread to handle the serial sending.
+Structure: Button press -> send char indicating mode -> set variable and launch thread -> send out serial calls for n seconds until All Zigbees are changed.